Hankintailmoitukset/hilma-api/README.md

 Both object notations can be used mutually exclusively.
 When property `awardedContracts` is set and contains at least one awarded contract object, it is used.
 Otherwise the object in `awardedContract` property is used.

-Feature is currently testable in staging environment: https://koulutus.hankintailmoitukset.fi and https://hns-hilma-staging-apim.azure-api.net.
+Feature is also testable in staging environment: https://koulutus.hankintailmoitukset.fi and https://hns-hilma-staging-apim.azure-api.net.

 ### F14 changes to section VI.6) Original notice reference for ETS api corrigendums reference resolution (Published to production on 2021-02-12)